Kenny Robinson (comedian): Career

 In 1998, he was chosen by Now Magazine as their Comic of the Year.

 Since 1995, he has hosted The Nubian Disciples All-Black Comedy Revue, a monthly showcase of Black comics at Yuk-Yuks in Toronto.
 The show has featured performers such as Ronnie Edwards, Mista Mo, and Gavin Stephens; and has been attended by celebrities such Russell Peters, Dave Chappelle, Tommy Davidson, and Vince Carter.

 He has appeared in his own late-night TV series, After Hours (2001), as well as the Gemini-nominated CBC special Thick and Thin with Ronnie Edwards.

 He also played the recurring character Jellybean on the series Doc with Billy Ray Cyrus.

+In 2001, he played the character Sam in the film Blue Hill Avenue.

 From 2003 to 2005, Robinson played the recurring character "Mickey" on Radio Free Roscoe.

 In 2018, Robinson was a candidate for the Ontario Legislature in the Mississauga—Lakeshore riding, representing the None of the Above Party.
 He was 5th among 8 candidates who ran.